-We equip the Church to speak of Jesus Christ as the hope for our nation and aim to see our culture transformed at every
+We equip the Church to speak of Jesus Christ as the hope for our nation and aim to see our culture transformed at every level by the power of the gospel.
 Christians are called to share the good news of the gospel to the wider world.
 But are you free to spread that message in public places?